huiyic/huiyic.github.io/_posts/2020-10-27-if-you-had-all-the-money-in-the-world.md

 It struck me that it is not very common (at least in my social circle) to get people to start their own thing (looking at the <a href="https://data.worldbank.org/indicator/SL.EMP.SELF.ZS?locations=SG">number of employed workers vs self-employed (~14%) in Singapore</a> today).

 Don't get me wrong, there's nothing wrong with working for companies.
+You deliver a lot of value to customers and make impact.
 You gain learning experiences and life-long friends out of it.
 There is stability.
 I was incredibly fortunate to have been in a company where I truly enjoyed my job and working with the people around me.

 I get that not everyone derives purpose in starting their own thing, but I wonder if it's an awareness problem, and the challenges that come with building your own company / brand.